mendix/docs/content/en/docs/appstore/modules/business-events.md

 The flow of events are controlled by the persistence of the event to the Consumed Business Event Entity (see [Business Event Entities](#be-entities)).
 The flow will not continue in the case of such a failure.
 They only cause for such failure would be database-related and unlikely to occur.

 On the microflow, a log message action can be added after the start action in order to track the movement.
-Please refer to the [Dead Letter Queue for Failed Messages](#dead-letter-queue) section for more information..
+Refer to the [Dead Letter Queue for Failed Messages](#dead-letter-queue) section for more information.

 ## 7 Known Issues

-* In Studio Pro [9.14](//releasenotes/studio-pro/9.14/), having an log activity in your after startup microflow results in an error when trying to build the app.
-You can work around this by removing the log activity in the after startup microflow.
+* In Studio Pro [9.14](//releasenotes/studio-pro/9.14/), having a log activity in your after-startup microflow results in an error when trying to build the app.
+You can work around this by removing the log activity in the after-startup microflow.
 This was fixed for Studio Pro [9.15](/releasenotes/studio-pro/9.15/) and above.